 Any absence which has not been authorised by the school will be recorded as an "unauthorised absence" and this has the potential to impact on your child's overall absence figure and could result in legal action.

 This academic year, we will continue to monitor every child's attendance following the recommended process by Dorset Council.
 Please use the link below, which details this process:

-Please contact Mrs Fletcher if you have any concerns regarding attendance.
+Please contact Mrs Pritchard (Deputy Head) if you have any concerns regarding attendance.